single-exhibition.php

 • Talk

-• Wednesday, February 26, 2025
+• February 26, 2025

 Above: Tarcila Neves

-Tarcila Neves’ work focuses on blending traditional ad digital art, ensuring accessibility through the use of augmented reality, animation and audio descriptions.
+Tarcila Neves’ work focuses on blending traditional and digital art, ensuring accessibility through the use of augmented reality, animation and audio descriptions.
 Learn about her art practice and how artists can utilize digital tools in their own artworks or promotional materials for increased accessibility and visibility.

 Presented in partnership with the City of Richmond and Richmond Black History Month.